Rules & Regulations

-- Single Market Vendors — $20, due upon approval
+- Weekly Vendor Fee is $20, due upon approval

-grounds where littering, smoking, drinking and driving beyond the speed limit are prohibited.
-Not only are these rules of the property, but also infractions do not fit the healthy lifestyle the farmers' market
+on public grounds where littering, smoking, drinking and driving beyond the speed limit are prohibited.
+Not only are these rules of the property, but also infractions do not fit the healthy lifestyle

 Please refer to www.farmfreshri.org for all state permitting, DOH licenses, form & contact information, and general information for selling at this and all Rhode Island farmers markets.

-liability insurance to protect the market from liability if someone sues the market or one of the vendors.
-Any vendor selling the following products are required to have their own General Liability Policy which
+product liability insurance to protect the market from liability if someone sues the market or one of the vendors.
+Any vendor selling the following products are required to have their own General

 WHO MAY NOT SELL